untitled

 When word got out that the "nuts" who refused to Pledge or salute the American Flag, and who refused to serve in the nation's military in a time of "world war", were going to hold a recruitment meeting in the Village's "War Memorial Park" on that Sunday afternoon, then the local Veterans, who probably had donated money and labor for the Park, were outraged.
 And, they figured that they had as much right as did the "out-of-state" JWs to use their local Park that Sunday afternoon.

 When the JWs started arriving that Sunday, they found the Park in full use.
 Both a softball game and a football game was in progress.
 Evidently, there was some kind of stage or platform on the side of the Park away from the softball diamond, but where the football game was ongoing.
-The JWs came prepared for anything, and were undetered.
+The JWs came prepared for anything, and were undeterred.
 They started erecting loudspeakers on the stage, and setting up folding chairs on the field in front of the stage.

 The local park users complained to the Village President, who, along with the Village policeman, went to the JWs and explained that the Park had been leased to the "War Memorial Association", and thus was not "public property", and that the JWs had no "right" to use the Park that day without permission from the "War Memorial Association".
 When the JWs stood their ground and refused to leave, the Village President left to consult an attorney (no doubt after having been typically threatened with a lawsuit by the JWs).

 The JWs then proceeded to start their meeting.
 However, the locals had no intention of surrendering the Park to the JWs.
 The details are unclear, but as the football game continued, the football apparently landed in midst of the JWs several times.
-The locals claimed that an annoucement was made over the PA for the JWs with cameras to get them ready.
+The locals claimed that an announcement was made over the PA for the JWs with cameras to get them ready.
 Finally, the football landed on the stage.
-As three locals walked toward the stage to presumably retreived their football, a fight broke out.
+As three locals walked toward the stage to presumably retrieved their football, a fight broke out.
 Supposedly, about 20 locals and the 115 JWs eventually went at it.
 The JWs claimed other locals threw rocks, bottles, tomatoes, and even rolled a burning tire into the crowd.

-The "battle" supposedly went on for an hour, so much of this must have been sporatic, and the JWs obviously were not spooked by the confrontation.
+The "battle" supposedly went on for an hour, so much of this must have been sporadic, and the JWs obviously were not spooked by the confrontation.
 In fact, the JWs came prepared to fight -- including the JW females.
 Locals testified that several of the JWs pulled knives when the battle started.
-A Princeton doctor even testified that he had treated three locals for "stab wounds" -- one local man having been stabbed in the back three times.
+A Princeton doctor even testified that he had treated three locals for "knife wounds" -- one local man having been stabbed in the back three times.
 One local man testified that while he was on the ground wrestling with two JWs, a third "elderly" JW started kicking him in the ribs.
 Locals also testified that the JWs also used their folding chairs as weapons.

 Casualty estimates varied from 4 to in excess of 30, but surprisingly, noone was arrested, and not even a criminal complaint was filed.
 The fact that nearly all JWs were from "out-of-town" or "out-of-state" probably meant that they would have sought any needed medical attention after they arrived home.